guillaumemoreau/db-course/11_access.md

 - To provide the parameter a value, a `set` method is used
   - It depends on the parameter type: `setString`, `setInteger`, `setDate`...
   - The first parameter is the index inside the query (1, 2...)
-  - the second paramter is the parameter value
+  - the second parameter is the parameter value

 \scriptsize
 ```java